Sculpture in the Indian subcontinent: Gupta art

 Elephanta Caves, triple-bust (trimurti) of Shiva, 18 ft tall, c.
 550.

-Both Buddhist and Hindu sculpture concentrate on large, often near life-size, figures of the major deities, respectively Buddha, Vishnu and Shiva.
-The dynasty had a partiality to Vishnu, who now features more prominently, where the Kushan imperial family generally had preferred Shiva.
+Both Buddhist and Hindu sculpture concentrate on large, often near life-size, figures of the major deities, respectively Buddha, Vishnu, and Shiva.
+The dynasty had a partiality to Vishnu, who now features more prominently, whereas the Kushan imperial family generally had preferred Shiva.
 Minor figures such as yakshi, which had been very prominent in preceding periods, are now smaller and less frequently represented, and the crowded scenes illustrating Jataka tales of the Buddha's previous lives are rare.
 When scenes include one of the major figures and other less important ones, there is a great difference in scale, with the major figures many times larger.
 This is also the case in representations of incidents from the Buddha's life, which earlier had shown all the figures on the same scale.

 The lingam was the central murti in most temples.
 Some new figures appear, including personifications of the Ganges and Yamuna rivers, not yet worshipped, but placed on either side of entrances; these were "the two great rivers encompassing the Gupta heartland".
 The main bodhisattva appear prominently in sculpture for the first time, as in the paintings at Ajanta.
-Buddhist, Hindu and Jain sculpture all show the same style, and there is a "growing likeness of form" between figures from the different religions, which continued after the Gupta period.
+Buddhist, Hindu, and Jain sculpture all show the same style, and there is a "growing likeness of form" between figures from the different religions, which continued after the Gupta period.

 The Indian stylistic tradition of representing the body as a series of "smooth, very simplified planes" is continued, though poses, especially in the many standing figures, are subtly tilted and varied, in contrast to the "columnar rigidity" of earlier figures.
-The detail of facial parts, hair, headgear, jewellery and the haloes behind figures are carved very precisely, giving a pleasing contrast with the emphasis on broad swelling masses in the body.
+The detail of facial parts, hair, headgear, jewellery and the halos behind figures are carved very precisely, giving a pleasing contrast with the emphasis on broad swelling masses in the body.
 Deities of all the religions are shown in a calm and majestic meditative style; "perhaps it is this all-pervading inwardness that accounts for the unequalled Gupta and post-Gupta ability to communicate higher spiritual states".